-Several of Rayl's articles and reviews have appeared in the Choral Journal, The Journal of the Conductors' Guild, and Fontes Artes Musicae.
-His editions of Marc-Antoine Charpentier's Nine Settings of the Litany of the Blessed Virgin Mary were published by A-R Editions of Madison, Wisconsin.
+Several of his articles have appeared in the Choral Journal, the Journal of the Conductors' Guild, and Fontes Artes Musicae.
+A-R Editions of Madison, Wisconsin published his editions of “Marc-Antoine Charpentier's Nine Settings of the Litany of the Blessed Virgin Mary” in the series Recent Researches in Music of the Baroque Era.

 Rayl is the recipient of MSU’s Simmons Chivukula Award for Academic Leadership (2019), the University Distinguished Faculty Award (2013) and the College of Music’s Dortha J. and John D. Withrow Award for Excellence in Teaching (2009).
 The University of Missouri-Columbia awarded him the Provost's Outstanding Junior Faculty Award (1993) and the Kemper Fellowship for Teaching Excellence (1996).